semgrep/semgrep-docs/docs/troubleshooting/gitlab-sast.md

 title: Troubleshooting GitLab SAST
 hide_title: true
 description: >-
-  Fix issues with GitLab SAST's Semgrep analyzer such as jobs running slowly, not showing results, or returning errors.
+  Fix issues with GitLab SAST's Semgrep analyzer, such as jobs running slowly, not showing results, or returning errors.
 tags:
     - Semgrep in CI